 Not a Singapore based company?

 We're also open to partners overseas.
-Let us know more about your security woes, and if it's a compelling problem we can realistically assist with then, it's possible to get on board the SMB program.
+Let us know more about your security woes, and if it's a compelling problem we can realistically assist with then, it's possible to get on board with us.